meolar/supertux-wiki/Badguys-World-1.md

 Like *Mr. Snowball*, Mr. Iceblock is a simple straight forward enemy.
 He will not stay on platforms.
 When jumped upon he will get knocked out and become a portable item that one can use to throw or be kicked at other enemies.
 Continually squishing Mr. Iceblock will eventually kill him.
-Since version 0.3, he only walks off a cliff if there is something safe on which he can land.

 | Property       | Status |